 Writing a good objective is hard.
-It requires capturing a huge amount of knowledge and context into a short phrase.
+It requires compressing a huge amount of knowledge and context into a short phrase.
 Getting it wrong causes confusion, at best.
-At worst it can lead to projects going off track, unnecessary work, and important things being dropped.
+At worst, it can lead to projects going off track, unnecessary work, and important things being dropped.

-Whether you are using OKRs, Headlining, or Agile Epics, a well-written objective communicates what your team is doing and why, builds alignment within and across teams, empowers autonomy, and builds accountability.
+Whether you are using Objectives and Key Results (OKRs), Headlining, SMART goals, or Agile Epics, a well-written objective communicates what your team is doing and why, builds alignment within and across teams, empowers autonomy, and builds accountability.

 A good objective communicates at a high-level what you are doing and why.
 It makes it clear to an appropriately knowledgeable person why certain actions are being performed, and why others are not.

 But it is not overly prescriptive.
 Bad objectives read more like a to-do or a task.
 They lose track of the underlying reason for the objective.
 If the world changes or new information emerges, the final solution/approach may need to change.
 In particularly bad cases, it may be possible to complete the objective without actually accomplishing the original intent.